 Doug is the author of three books.
 Ostia in Late Antiquity (Cambridge University Press, 2013) is a study of daily life in Rome's harbor town between antiquity and the middle ages.
-Coming Out Christian in the Roman World (Bloomsbury Press, 2015) offers a new perspective on the rise of Christianity, one that challenges faith-based notions of a widespread growth of Christian conversions in ancient Rome.
-In 2017, the publisher Wiley will release Late Antiquity: A Social and Cultural History, a new look at the global world after Rome.
+Coming Out Christian in the Roman World (Bloomsbury Press, 2015) offers a new perspective on the "triumph of Christianity," one that challenges faith-based notions of a widespread Christian conversions in antiquity.
+In late 2017, the publisher Wiley will release Late Antiquity: A Social and Cultural History, a new look at the global world after Rome.

 He is perennially fascinated by the people and city of Rome.
-His research has been featured in The Wall Street Journal and the Spanish newspaper El País.
+His research and writing has been featured in The Wall Street Journal, at NBC news, and in the Spanish newspaper El País.
 Doug's scholarship has appeared in the American Journal of Archaeology, the Journal of Roman Studies, the Journal of Early Christian Studies, and the Papers of the British School at Rome.
 His advocacy on behalf of cultural heritage issues has been featured in the St. Louis Post-Dispatch (with Thomas Finan) and The International New York Times.

 Doug received his B.A. in Classics from Georgetown University and an M.A. and Ph.D. in Classics from The University of Texas at Austin.
 (You might also be surprised to learn he has twenty-one years of Catholic education, eight of which were spent in Jesuit schools.)
 A selection of his other public writing appears at Medium.
 You can also learn more about his current research at Saint Louis University's Department of History or at academia.edu.